What You Should Know About ABAC Tifton Financial Aid

 What is in a Typical Financial Aid Offer at ABAC Tifton

-$10,025 is the average Abraham Baldwin Agricultural College's first year financial aid plan.
-Approximately 79.0% of new students get some money for college, most of which is in the form of loans.
+Abraham Baldwin Agricultural College's average financial aid plan for newly arriving first year students is $9,709.
+Approximately 80.0% of new students get some money for college, most of which is in the form of loans.

 Financial aid contains scholarships, grants, and student loans.
 However, college loans have to be repaid, so they aren't a real college discount.